Do you know when your website goes down?

 Keep your apps happy with uptime monitoring by HappyApps.
-You can add checks like web, reddis, mongo, elastic search, ping, socket, etc and even if it’s password protected.
+You can add checks like web, Redis, MongoDB, elastic search, ping, socket, etc. and even if it’s password protected.

-I hope above tools will help you to setup monitoring for your website and have the proper notification in place so you know the first if it goes down.
+I hope above tools will help you to set up monitoring for your website and have the proper notification in place, so you know the first if it goes down.

 Alternatively, you may try SUCURI for continuous security and monitoring.